devicefuture/atto/docs/beginner.md

 > **Hint:** Here, you don't need speech marks.
 If you do, you'll see that the computer will simply write `3+4` on the screen, and not actually do the calculation!

 We can also store numbers for later, too!
 Your computer can hold data in its memory in things called **variables**.
 A variable is a specific location inside your computer that can hold anything you want.

 Let's play around with them!
 Type `new` to delete the current program so we can create a new one.
 Then, type:

 ```
 10 a=10+4
 20 print a
 ```

-What do you think will happen?
+What do you think will happen when you run the code?

 If you guessed that the number `14` will be printed to the screen, then you are right!
 Try running the code with `run` to see what happens.

 This is all well and good, but it's not really too helpful if our program doesn't require input from the user — AKA us.
 Let's build a simple calculator which adds two numbers and prints the result: